sandstone-mc/sandstone-documentation/docs/features/flow/if.md

 `_.mcfunction` checks a function or function tag and matches its return value(s).
 If given a function tag, all functions in the tag run regardless of the results of prior functions in that tag.

 :::warning
-Usually using this is incorrect, almost always either you should be using `_.or`, `_.and`, and the other conditions.
+Usually using this is incorrect, almost always you should be using `_.or`, `_.and`, and the other conditions.
 :::

 ```ts